morse-simulator/morse/doc/morse/user/advanced_tutorials/tutorial_builder.rst

     $ ./ros_v_omega_client.sh

 #.
 Press :kbd:`a` to give speed commands to the robot
 #.
-Type linear (for instance 0.2 m/s) and angular speeds (for instance 0.1 rad/s), followed by :kbd:`enter` after each
+Type linear (for instance 0.2 m/s) and angular speeds (for instance 0.1
+   rad/s), followed by :kbd:`enter` after each
 #.
 The robot should start moving in MORSE
 #.
 Press :kbd:`b` to print the readings of the gyroscope exported by MORSE
 #.
 Press :kbd:`q` to exit the client

 Finally exit the simulation, by pressing :kbd:`esc` on the Blender window, then close Blender by pressing :kbd:`Ctrl-q`, then :kbd:`enter`.

 Go further
 ----------

-If you want to learn more about the MORSE-builder API, see the :doc:`<dev/builder doc>`.
+If you want to learn more about the MORSE-builder API, see the :doc:`builder documentation <../../../../dev/builder>`.